DigitalRuby/MailDemon/README.md

 # & Mail Demon &

 Mail Demon is a simple and lightweight C# smtp server for sending unlimited emails and text messages.
-With a focus on simplicity and performance, you'll be able to easily send thousands of messages per second even on a cheap Linux VPS.
+With a focus on simplicity, async and performance, you'll be able to easily send thousands of messages per second even on a cheap Linux VPS.
+Memory usage and CPU usage are optimized to the max.

 Mail Demon requires .NET core 2.2+ installed, or you can build a stand-alone executable to remove this dependancy.